Zeriabo/todo/README.md

 * POST /api/v1/signup: Sign up as an user of the system, using email & password
 * POST /api/v1/signin: Sign in using email & password.
 The system will return the JWT token that can be used to call the APIs that follow
+* POST /api/v1/checkToken?token Checks the token if its valid or not returns boolean
 * PUT /api/v1/changePassword: Change user’s password
 * GET /api/v1/todos?status=[status]: Get a list of todo items.
 Optionally, a status query param can be included to return only items of specific status.
 If not present, return all items
 * POST /api/v1/todos: Create a new todo item